-It can take an awful lot of time and resources to create a new contract once the previous one has ended.
+It can take a considerable amount of time and resources to create a new contract once the previous one has expired.

 So, why not extend it instead?

-In this article, we’re going to show you the most effective ways to extend your contracts, making sure you keep them valid and legal.
+In this article, we will show you the most effective ways to extend your contracts, ensuring they remain valid and legal.

-We’ll cover what a contract extension is, how to carry on out, and how PandaDoc can help you.
+We’ll cover what a contract extension is, how to carry it out, and how PandaDoc can help you.

 Key takeaways: